Adding Node Pools to Scale Up Clusters

 • Pod shape: The shape to use for pods running on virtual nodes in the virtual node pool.
 The shape determines the processor type on which to run the pod.

-Only those shapes available in your tenancy that are supported by Container Engine for Kubernetes are shown.
+Only those shapes available in your tenancy that are supported by Kubernetes Engine are shown.
 See Supported Images (Including Custom Images) and Shapes for Worker Nodes.

 Note that you explicitly specify the CPU and memory resource requirements for virtual nodes in the pod spec (see Assign Memory Resources to Containers and Pods and Assign CPU Resources to Containers and Pods in the Kubernetes documentation).